jake-w-liu/DifferentiableMoM.jl/docs/src/fundamentals/05-conditioning-preconditioning.md

 ## 2. Regularization: Adding a Stabilizing Shift

 Regularization is a simple yet effective technique for stabilizing ill‑conditioned EFIE matrices.
-By adding a small, positive‑definite perturbation ``\alpha\mathbf{R}`` to the impedance matrix ``\mathbf{Z}``, we shift its eigenvalues away from zero, thereby improving the condition number and numerical stability of the linear solve.
-This section explains the mathematical foundation of regularization, its physical interpretation, practical guidelines for choosing the regularization parameter ``\alpha`` and matrix ``\mathbf{R}``, and how regularization is implemented in `DifferentiableMoM.jl`.
+By adding a small, positive‑definite perturbation $\alpha\mathbf{R}$ to the impedance matrix $\mathbf{Z}$, we shift its eigenvalues away from zero, thereby improving the condition number and numerical stability of the linear solve.
+This section explains the mathematical foundation of regularization, its physical interpretation, practical guidelines for choosing the regularization parameter $\alpha$ and matrix $\mathbf{R}$, and how regularization is implemented in `DifferentiableMoM.jl`.

 ### 2.1 Mathematical Formulation